vikasnegi01/vikascollege/README.md

-# vikascollege
+# vikas-college
-this my learning pace.
+GIthub is lerning time .